-The main reason why you need this data is because the product will either be a 'new listing' or it will be tied to an existing product on Amazon.
-You cannot create a new listing for a product on Amazon unless you have your own UPC or other 'official' product identifier.
+The main reason why you need this data is that the product will either be a ‘new listing’ or it will be tied to an existing product on Amazon.
+You cannot create a new listing for a product on Amazon unless you have your own UPC or other ‘official’ product identifier.

 The other information is only required if there is no product on Amazon like yours already:

 You will need both the weight (in pounds and ounces) as well as the rough dimensions of your packaged item.
 Even if you are not planning to create a new product on Amazon, it is still vital that you know this information as it will help you to determine what FBA fees you will be paying.

 You will need photographs of your product.
 Make sure that these photos are as professional as possible.
 Thankfully, you should be able to take ‘decent’ product photos using a combination of a photo lighting tent (very affordable) and a decent cellphone camera.
 However, as sales start to roll in, you may need a more professional set-up.